7coil/dummyproducts/README.md

 1. Install dependencies with `yarn`
 2. Run `yarn dev` to start a development server at http://127.0.0.1:8080/
+3. Run tests with `yarn test`
-3. Build your **developnent** copy with `yarn build`
+4. Build your production copy with `yarn build`
-   - A production Webpack configuratio has not yet been created.
+5. Self-test your production copy with `yarn start`

 ## Progress